 The Department of Economics is excited to announce the initiation of the Kriens Fund for Economics.
 The fund has been made possible by Erik '00 and Angella '99 Kriens in part by a grant from the Vita Fund, an adivsed fund of Silicon Valley Community Foundation.
 Application materials are now available for Summer 2015 student research funding opportunities.

 The Department of Economics requests proposals for the Kriens Fund for Economics Student Research Awards for 2014-15.
 Research funding request must specify a proposed project and an identified project mentor from the economics faculty.
 The award supports basic research that enhances understanding of a well-defined economics research question.
 While not a requirement for funding, award allocation includes a preference for funding projects seeking solutions and outcomes that promote land management and conservation.

 Spring semester application deadline: April 25, 2015

 The Economics Department faculty will evaluate each proposal and make awards on a competitive basis.
 Decisions will be based on the clarity, strength and completeness of the written proposal, appropriateness of the proposed budget, and strength of a supporting letter from the faculty advisor.

 Responsibilities of Award Holders

 At the conclusion of the project, the student must communicate the results of the project to the Puget Sound community in a manner appropriate to the project.
 The project advisor will be responsible for approving and arranging the presentation.
-A final written report of the project (preferably in the publishable format of an acceptable professional journal), a brief description of the presentation to the Puget Sound community, and an accounting of all expenditures must be submitted to the Department of Economics (c/o Doug Goodman), CMB 1057.
+A final written report of the project (preferably in the publishable format of an acceptable professional journal), a brief description of the presentation to the Puget Sound community, and an accounting of all expenditures must be submitted to the Department of Economics (c/o Matt Warning), CMB 1057.